slowernews/wisdom-tldr/chapters/chapter_appendix.md

 People say they want to be famous to impact the world, often what they want is the adoration of their peers.

 > *'You really don’t want to be famous.
 Read the biography of any famous person.' -- Kevin kelly*

+> *'You want to be rich and anonymous, not poor and famous.' -- Naval Ravikant*

+> *'The reward for getting on the stage is fame.
+The price of fame is that you can't get off stage.' -- Naval Ravikant*